LambiKYT/Hider/README.md

 ---

 English:

-This program was created for the purpose of trolling admins and passing checks for cheats.
+🪪This program was created for the purpose of trolling admins and passing checks for cheats.